 Take Home Message: The bioengineered HAV represents a durable option for vascular repair.

-Globally, >236 million people aged >25 years are living with peripheral arterial disease (PAD).
+Globally, >236 million people aged >25 years are living with peripheral artery disease (PAD).

 An unmet need exists for improved solutions to reduce, postpone, or, even, obviate the risk of amputation and to provide long-term efficacy for a broader population of patients living with advanced PAD.